Oppositional Defiant Disorder (ODD) in Children

 power.
 The use of negative reinforcement increases the child’s ODD behaviors.
 That’s

-reaction from parents or others.
+from parents or others.

 Which children are at risk for ODD?